 Balkan Highlights Itinerary

 If you’re looking to avoid the tourist crowds that are inevitable in the former itinerary and want to get a little bit off the beaten path, heading to the Balkans is a fantastic option.
 This is one of the most underrated corners of Europe and the Balkan countries are very much worth exploring.
 Consequently, Budapest is also a fantastic starting point for exploring this under-explored region.

-- Belgrade – Serbia’s capital city may seem a bit rough-around-the-edges, but it is easily one of our favourite European cities and it is well worth taking a fair amount of time getting to know it.
-It is becoming infamous for its incredible nightlife, but the culture and historical significance are worth learning about as well.
+Belgrade – Serbia’s capital city may seem a bit rough around the edges, but it is easily one of our favourite European cities and it is well worth taking a fair amount of time getting to know it.
+It is becoming infamous for its incredible nightlife, but the cultural and historical significance are worth learning about as well.
 Spending five or so nights here would be ideal.

 Backpacking Europe Routes: Six Weeks

 If you have more time, six weeks is really the ideal trip length for a backpacking Europe itinerary.
 Especially if you’re travelling in the low or shoulder seasons, six weeks allows for more flexibility in your trip planning as well.

 If you’re keen to explore more of Central Europe, this is a fantastic backpacking route to follow.
 It sees you exploring both the capitals and smaller towns and cities of Hungary, Poland, Germany, and the Czech Republic.

 Budapest – The best starting point for any Central Europe trip, if you have six weeks for your backpacking Europe itinerary, I would recommend spending one of them in Budapest.
 Seven days in the Hungarian capital will give you a solid amount of time to really get to know and appreciate this fantastic city.

 Krakow – Krakow is a good place to begin exploring Poland.
 Three to four days here is probably enough to see the sites and take a day trip or two.